3C277.1 e-MERLIN workshop: Part 2 - Imaging

 coloraxis='spw')

-The amplitudes change more slowly than phase errors and a suitable solint is a few times longer than for phase.
+The amplitudes change more slowly than phase errors, and a suitable solution is several times longer than that for phase.
+Note that the slow, long timescale variations are due to changes in source structure.

 9. Amplitude self-cal (step 9)